John is an author and woodworker who enjoys finding solutions to common issues and sharing them with his readers.

 Selecting Your Materials

 A package of cheap rubber bands should be available at any store that carries even a moderate selection of office supplies.
-You might even have a package at home already like we did.
+You might even have a package at home already as we did.
 They just need to be strong enough to wrap tightly around the cardboard strips.

 Clean dry corrugated cardboard should be even easier to obtain.
-I get mine from the nearest fast food restaurant.
+I get mine from the nearest fast-food restaurant.
 They get supplies trucked in twice a week, most of it is in boxes that will be discarded as soon as they are empty.
 My potential supply of cardboard is effectively unlimited.

 When selecting the cardboard you are going to use keep in mind that the corrugations need to run from side to side on your cardboard strips.
 Running them the length of the project might still work if you get the rubber bands really tight but the jig will be easier to make and use if they are oriented correctly.